Cognigy/Documentation/docs/en/docs/voicegateway/technical-capabilities.md

 ### Call Quality Monitoring and Optimization

-The grammar in the provided sentences appears to be correct.
-Here they are:

 - Observability features include [tracing call events with open telemetry](webapp/recent-calls.md#call-tracing).
 - Visual view of [speech latency](webapp/recent-calls.md#call-recordings) (TTX and STT) on each call.
 - [Caching of TTS audio](webapp/accounts.md#tts-prompt-caching) when possible to reduce costs.
--

 ## Technical Support

 For any further or more specific questions about the Voice Gateway technical capabilities, contact [Cognigy technical support](../help/get-help.md).